GS1 Sunrise 2027 · Field Guide

 The brands moving first set the standard.

-If you're a brand owner planning your Sunrise 2027 line readiness, a converter looking to add laser-reactive coating to your offering, or a line integrator evaluating coding technology for the transition — we'd value a conversation.
+If you're a brand owner planning your Sunrise 2027 line readiness, a converter looking to add laser-reactive primer to your offering, or a line integrator evaluating coding technology for the transition — we'd value a conversation.